expressjs/morgan/README.md

 ##### :method

-The HTTP version of the request.
+The HTTP method of the request.

 ##### :referrer